tymyrddin/purple/source/docs/resilience/beyond-compliance.md

 documented is a prediction.
 A control tested under realistic conditions is a finding.
 Directed probing and a light red-team pass are a mechanism that can turn the first into the second.

+A logistics operator sent a phishing-lite probe to forty staff across dispatch and finance.
+The compliance record read "awareness training completed, ninety-eight percent".
+The probe read differently: three of five in finance reported it within the hour, and nobody on the dispatch floor did, because a shift pattern meant dispatch had never sat the refresh.
+The training figure was the prediction; who reported, and who had never seen the material, was the finding.

 ## What adaptive looks like

 A few qualities describe a resilience habit.